Overview

 • 1.4

-Outline ways for individuals to get involved in the democratic process in Britain.
+Outline ways for individuals to get involved in the democratic process in own part of the UK.

 2.